josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 Is there not an earlier version Matt can release?
 If this went down the way he says it did, why aren't we seeing more evidence of earlier terms being offered, rather than the literal last minute one?

-Besides which, I'm not sure how much the "contribution" angle really matters, because again: there was really only one offer on table.
-The difference was only in how WP Engine wanted to pay for it (directly, or indirectly).
+Besides which, I'm not sure how much the "contribution" angle really matters, because ultimately, there was really only one offer on table, i.e., 8%.
+The difference was only in how WP Engine wanted to cough it up.

-That is: whether WP Engine is paying people to work on WordPress, or paying _Automattic_ that money, it's all the same in the end; the price tag is identical.
-It was the same percentage both ways.
-It's not really two options, so much one option with two payment methods.
+That is: whether WP Engine pays 8% to their people, or pays _Automattic_ 8%, it's all the same in the end; the price tag is identical.
+It's not really two options, so much as one option with two payment methods.
 So I don't think this gives a lot of credence to the "it was never about money" argument Matt and Automattic seem to be trying to make—

 —_especially_ since, once again, _this is all going through Automattic_!
 Not through the WordPress Foundation or .org (which owns the actual WordPress trademark in question), but through Matt's own for-profit company, a direct competitor of WP Engine.